jim3/Network-Packet-Analyzer/README.md

 ### Network Packet Analyzer (Wireshark/TShark)

-An app that analyzes exported Wireshark packets in JSON format [see here](https://www.wireshark.org/docs/wsug_html_chunked/ChIOExportSection.html).
-The project started after I realized you could export packet information from WireShark in JSON format.
-Lately, one of my favorite things to do, is to work with JSON.
+An app that analyzes exported Wireshark packets in JSON format.
+The initial idea started after I discovered you could export packet information from WireShark in JSON format [see here](https://www.wireshark.org/docs/wsug_html_chunked/ChIOExportSection.html).
+Lately, one of my favorite things to do is to work with JSON.
+I really enjoy figuring out how to get useful information out of it.
 So I wanted to see if I could use the data to gain some insights into the network traffic of my home network.

-It's still a work in progress but currently it extracts the following data:
+It's still very much a work-in-progress but currently it extracts the following data and displays it in JSON format, as well as, in  html table format (via EJS).

-1. Source & Destination IP addresses
+1. Source & Destination IP details (city, state, country)

-2. Source & Destination IP details (city, state, country)
+2. Source & Destination IP addresses

 3. Source & Destination MAC addresses